 You can’t just expect your users to know things.
 You have to make it as clear as possible.
 The more you ask your user to guess, the more frustrated they will become.

 This example comes from an e-commerce client that sells artwork.
 In this experiment, we tested two variations against the original.

 In the first, we increased font and icon size within the navigation and menu drop-down.
 This was a usability update meant to address the small, difficult to navigate menu.
 Remember the conversation about target size?
-We wanted to tackle the low-hanging fruit first.
+We wanted to address that initially.